morete/kubevirt-basics-training/content/en/docs/initialize-vms-with-startup-scripts/_index.md

 weight: 4
 labfoldernumber: "04"
 description: >
-  Initialize and configure Virtual Machines using tools like cloud-init, Ignition or Sysprep.
+  Initialize and configure virtual machines using tools like cloud-init, Ignition or Sysprep
 ---

-In this Section we will lean how we can initialize and configure VMs.
-They often start with a generic disk like an ephemeral Container Disk.
-How do we customize such VMs for example with adding custom login information?
+In this section we will learn how we can initialize and configure VMs at startup.
+They often start with a generic disk like an ephemeral container disk.
+How do we customize such VMs, e.g., with adding custom login information?

-## Lab Goals
+## Lab goals

-* Know the benefit of Startup Scripts
+* Know the benefit of startup scripts
-* Know the available methods like cloud-init, Ignition and Sysprep.
+* Know the available methods like cloud-init, Ignition and Sysprep
 * Customize your own VM